dbs700/dbs700.github.io/content/post/social-media-using-machine-learning.md

 Based on the latest financial report, the strategy for 2020-22 will be focused on the formation of the ecosystem via cross-selling and deeper integration of the Group’s assets.
 Mail.ru Group is transforming VK into the heart of its ecosystem.
 A VK account will be the foundation for the Group ID, and VK Pay is being scaled across the Group, VK Mini Apps will turn into a unified Group platform for developers, and the VK Super App Software Development Kit will be the technology uniting all these initiatives.*

 So keeping it all in mind, I decided to dive into the biggest and the most popular news page at VK - RIA Novosti.
-RIA is a state-operated domestic news agency with 2,488,455 followers on Vkontakte.
+RIA is a state-operated domestic news agency with almost 2.5M followers on Vkontakte.
 This followers base represents 3,5% of total Monthly Active Users on Vkontakte.

 ## Uncovering real numbers